PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Heart Failure Prediction using Microsoft Azure
+# Heart Failure Prediction using AzureML

 *TODO:* Write a short introduction to your project.